 In 1999, she obtained her Doctorate of Dental Surgery from the University of Iowa College of Dentistry.
 She completed a one-year general practice residency at the Bronx-Lebanon Hospital Center in the Bronx, New York.
 Driven by her love for children, Dr. Rose-Mize entered Howard University’s pediatric dental program in Washington, DC, where she earned her certificate in pediatric dentistry.

 In 2002, Dr. Ida Rose-Mize married and moved to Georgia to practice.
 She is certified to administer oral sedation and pediatric advanced life support.
-In 2007, Dr. Rose-Mize earned her Diplomate status with the American Board of Pediatric Dentistry.
-She serves as an assistant clinical professor with the department of pediatrics at Morehouse School of Medicine, and is also on the staff at Atlanta Medical Center for children who need general anesthesia.
+In 2007, Dr. Rose-Mize earned her Diplomate status with the American Board of Pediatric Dentistry and she is a Fellow of the American Academy of Pediatric Dentistry.
+She has received awards such as one of Atlanta Magazine's Top Doctor Awards and Atlanta Parent Magazine's Mom Approved Dentists Award.
+She has privileges at Children's Healthcare of Atlanta and is also on the staff at Atlanta Medical Center for children who need general anesthesia.

 Her multiple organizational involvements include the following: